jonatasgrosman/findpapers/README.md

 - Can be used only in single terms;
 - Only one wildcard can be included in a search term.

-Note: The IEEE and PubMed databases don't support the "?" wildcard.
+Note: The bioRxiv and medRxiv databases don't support any wildcards, and the IEEE and PubMed databases only support the "*" wildcard.

 Let's see some examples of valid and invalid queries: